pkmn/engine/README.md

 ### JavaScript / TypeScript

-`@pkmn/engine` depends on the [`@pkmn/data`](https://www.npmjs.com/package/@pkmn/data) which
-requires a `Dex` implementation to be provided as well.
-The `Battle.create` function can be used to initialize a `Battle` from the beginning, or `Battle.restore` can be used to re-instantiate a battle which is in already progress.
+`@pkmn/engine` depends on the [`@pkmn/data`](https://www.npmjs.com/package/@pkmn/data) package which requires a `Dex` implementation to be provided as well.
+The `Battle.create` function can be used to initialize a `Battle` from the beginning, or `Battle.restore` can be used to re-instantiate a battle which is already in progress.
 If logging is enabled the output can be turned into Pokémon Showdown protocol via `Log.parse`.

 ```ts